adithya5768/distributed-message-queue/README.md

 1. This design follows Client-Server architecture but can be done in Microservices architecture to further improve the scalability.
 2. All communications between HTTP Server, Manager, Replica and Brokers happen through gRPC.
 3. Database:
-    - Porgres is used for the main database and the Health Check database.
+    - Postgres is used for the main database and the Health Check database.
     - A simple database schema is used consisting of Producer, Consumer, Message and other tables.
 4. Topic Partitions:
     - Each topic is further divided into partitions and producers/consumers can perform tasks on individual partitions.